forselli-stratio/elastic-logrotate/README.md

 # Elastic-logrotate

-You need to create elasticlogrotate certificate in vault with name "elasticlogrotate".
+You need to create elasticlogrotate certificate in vault with name "elasticlogrotate".You also need to add permissions over elasticsearch to "elasticlogrotate" user.
 After that, deploy elastic-rollover.json in DC/OS.

 | Variable | Definition |
 |-------------------|:--------------|